redtexts/texts/pannekoek_1936_communist_party.md

 Instead of the natural lesson, that communism is the salvation, came the artificial lesson that the communist party is the saviour.
 By its revolutionary talk, they caught and absorbed all the eager fighting spirit of the strikers, but diverted it to its own aims.
-Quarrles [sic] which were injurious to the workers' cause were often the result.
+Quarrels which were injurious to the workers' cause were often the result.

 A continual fight was made against the social democratic party to